-Universities; and
+Colleges and Universities; and

 Environmental groups.

 Members are expected to regularly, actively, and professionally participate in the Collaborative Program, including attending Executive Committee meetings, providing representatives to relevant committees and ad hoc groups, and remaining up-to-date on Collaborative Program activities and initiatives.